-- 1. Each Leadership Council member, principal officer, and member of a committee with CoC delegated powers shall annually sign a statement which affirms such person: - a) Has received a copy of the conflict of interest policy - b) Has read and understands the policy - c) Has agreed to comply with the policy, and - d) Understands the LMH CoC is a charitable organization and, in order to maintain its credibility, it must engage primarily in activities which accomplish one or more of its charitable purposes.
+- 1. Each member, principal officer and member of a committee with CoC delegated powers shall annually sign a statement which affirms such person: - a) Has received a copy of the conflict of interest policy, - b) Has read and understands the policy, - c) Has agreed to comply with the policy, and - d) Understands the LMH CoC is charitable and in order to maintain its credibility it must engage primarily in activities which accomplish one or more of its charitable purposes. - 2.
+Each voting member of the LMH CoC shall annually sign a statement which declares whether such person is an interested person.

-- 2. Each voting member of the LMH CoC shall annually sign a statement which declares whether such person has a conflict of interest. - If at any time during the year, the information in the annual statement changes materially, the member shall disclose such changes and revise the annual disclosure form. - 4.
+- 3. If at any time during the year, the information in the annual statement changes materially, the member shall disclose such changes and revise the annual disclosure form. - 4.
 The LMH CoC shall regularly and consistently monitor and enforce compliance with this policy by reviewing annual statements and taking such other actions as are necessary for effective oversight.